open-source-labs/Chronos/chronos_npm_package/README.md

 **NOTE:** We provide a jmx_config.yaml file in the Chronos root folder for use with JMX prometheus that provides some useful baseline metrics to monitor.

+#
-### Chronos Tracker for "docker" Mode
+### Chronos Tracker for "Docker" Mode
-Chronos can monitor Docker containers by saving metric data from instant queries to a Prometheus server in your Docker container.
+Chronos monitors Docker containers by storing metric data through instant Prometheus queries within your Docker container environment.

-In `chronos-config.js`, set the `mode` to `docker` and pass it both the name of the port the Prometheus server is listening on INSIDE the container, and the name of the Prometheus service so that its IP address can be resolved using DNS.
+In `chronos-config.js`, configure the `mode` parameter to `docker`.
+Additionally, provide the name of the port where the Prometheus server is actively listening inside the container, and specify the name of the Prometheus service to enable DNS-based resolution of its IP address.

-Also add a `grafanaAPIKey` section, this API key will grant chronos access to create and update dashboards in Grafana.
+Also add a `grafanaAPIKey` section, this API key will authorize Chronos for dashboard creation and updates in Grafana.

 ```js
 // Excerpt from a chronos-config.js